G-Core/product-documentation/documentation/waap/getting-started/waap-modes.md

  date: Mon, 25 Mar 2019 20:40:37 GMT
 ```

-If the WAAP is in protect mode, the request will receive the “403 Forbidden” status code:
+If WAAP is in protect mode, the request will receive the “403 Forbidden” status code:

 ```
 curl -I https://c8k3p3x4.stackpathcdn.com